Skip to main content

 Phone scripts you can use

 Calling the AAA: “Hello, my name is [name].
-I am [age] and I live in [county].
+I am [age] and I live in [county and ZIP code].
 I need help with [meals, rides, care at home, benefits, caregiver help].
-Can you tell me what programs serve my address and what the next step is?”
+What programs serve my address, and what should I do next?”

-Calling about meals: “I am having trouble getting regular food.
-Can you check if I can use a senior meal site, home-delivered meals, SNAP help, or a food box program?
-I also need to know if there is a waitlist.”
+Calling about meals or rides: “I am having trouble getting regular meals or getting to appointments.
+Can you check if I can use a meal site, home-delivered meals, senior rides, or volunteer transportation?
+Is there a waitlist?”

-Calling for a caregiver: “I care for my [spouse, parent, grandchild, friend].
-I need respite or help making a plan.
+Calling as a caregiver: “I care for my [spouse, parent, grandchild, friend].
+I need respite or help making a care plan.
 What caregiver services are open now, and who handles intake?”

-You may not need all of these for basic information, but having them ready can speed up benefits, meals, rides, and care referrals.
+You may not need all of these for a basic referral.
+Still, having them nearby can make benefit, meal, ride, and care calls easier.

 • Full name, date of birth, phone number, and home address